s1rching/skiovox-helper-v5/README.md

 # Skiovox Helper
 ### The helper extension for the Skiovox exploit.

+>[!IMPORTANT]
+>Currently, the extension may display errors in chrome://extensions, but it will still function.
+If you encounter any issues, please report them in the Issues tab in this Repo
 ## Install

 **Installation steps can be seen in the "stage 3" section on [skiovox.com](https://skiovox.com)**